 If you think your company is eligible under one of the investment schemes, what are the next steps?

-This article summarises the various reliefs available, and the relevant qualification criteria.
-If you feel that you would like to pitch to investors, and ensure that your company qualifies, we advise you to our corporate solicitors who have experience advising on the schemes.
+This article provides an insight into some of the various investment schemes available.
+If you feel that you would like to pitch to investors, or ensure that your company qualifies under a particular scheme, why not contact our corporate solicitors who have experience advising on these schemes.
 You might also find our additional advice on financing your business via investment useful.

-Just as you would on any approach to a bank for lending purposes, it’s vital to draw up a detailed business plan with revenue and growth projections so that you can demonstrate the investability of your business.
+Just as you would on any approach to a bank for lending purposes, it’s vital to draw up a detailed business plan with revenue and growth projections so that you can demonstrate to the investors why they should invest in your business.

 It’s also possible under each of the schemes to apply to HMRC for ‘advance assurance’ so that potential backers can have confidence that the various reliefs will apply.
-Again, we advise that you seek legal advice first so that you make this application in the correct format.
+Again, it is advisable to seek legal advice first so that you make this application in the correct format.